blakeruprecht/blakeruprecht.github.io/content/walk.md

 ---
 Walking is the most fundamental form of human movement after [breathing](/breathe).
 Walking has been the predominant mode of human [travel](/travel) for most of history.

 Walking is also coincidentally probably the single best form of exercise for humans, since there is practically no upper limit to how much walking someone can do in a day.
+It's low-impact, easy to recover from, and requires minimal equipment.
+Most people for most of history have walked around barefoot.